TEDxStTeresasCollege-Website/Web-App/README.md

 # Backend-DB
-This repo contains everything related to TEDxStTeresa website’s backend
+This repo contains everything related to TEDxStTeresa's website’s backend